Antipodes and involutions

 where the bars denote cardinality.

 The purpose of the current work is to show how sign-reversing involutions can be used to give cancellation-free formulas for graded connected Hopf algebras.
 We give nine different examples of this technique.
 The first, in Section~\ref{pha}, is an application to the Hopf algebra of polynomials.
 Of course, it is easy to derive the formula for $S$ in this case by other means.
 But the ideas of splitting and merging which will appear over and over again can be seen here in their simplest form.
 Next, we consider the shuffle Hopf algebra where, again, splitting and merging provide a simple proof.
 One also sees why applying $S$ yields the reversed word as it appears naturally as the unique fixed point of our involution.
 More complicated applications appear in Sections~\ref{QSymM} and~\ref{QSymF} where we consider the Hopf algebra of quasisymmetric functions in the monomial and fundamental bases.
-Motivated by ideas from $K$-theory, Lam and Pylyavskyy~\cite{lp:cha} defined multi-analogues of several Hopf algegras.
-Very recently, Patrias~\cite{pat:afc} derived cancellation-free expressions for their antipodes and we show how our method can be used to obtain one of them in Section~\ref{mQSym}.
+Motivated by ideas from $K$-theory, Lam and Pylyavskyy~\cite{lp:cha} defined multi-analogues of several Hopf algebras.
+Very recently, Patrias~\cite{Pat15:afc} derived cancellation-free expressions for their antipodes and we show how our method can be used to obtain one of them in Section~\ref{mQSym}.
 Next we give an involution proof of a formula of Humpert and Martin~\cite{hm:iha} for the antipode in the incidence Hopf algebra on graphs.